texasyojimbo/LoRa_APRS_iGate/README.md

 # CA2RXU LoRa APRS iGate/Digipeater

-* This contains custom edits to the ESP32_DIY_LoRa build to work on ESP32 DevKit v1 (DOIT / WROOM-32D) with an AI-Thinker Ra-01SC and GY-NEO6M GPS unit *
+* This fork by AD5NL contains custom edits to the ESP32_DIY_LoRa build to work on ESP32 DevKit v1 (DOIT / WROOM-32D) with an AI-Thinker Ra-01SC and GY-NEO6M GPS unit

 This firmware is for using ESP32 based boards with LoRa Modules and GPS to live in the APRS world.